fbeaufume/microshop/README.md

 - `microshop-gateway`:
   - Gateway, routes requests to business services
   - Spring Boot app on port `8080` by default, based on Spring Cloud Gateway
+- `microshop-admin`:
+  - Admin interface for Spring Boot applications
+  - Spring Boot app on port `8090` by default, based on Spring Boot Admin

 The business services:
 - `microshop-stock`: